 The Quiet Counter

-If your total package is $200,000 to $1,000,000, there is typically 5–15% of value still on the table by the time you sign.
+If your total package is $200,000 to $1,000,000, there is typically 5–15% of value to gain from the initial offer.
 The Quiet Counter shows you where it sits, which lever moves it, and how to phrase the ask the other side can actually approve.

 The Problem